-Transfer students who have completed their lower-division, general-education requirements and/or a transfer agreement at their previous institution then complete their Warren College general-education courses and broaden their academic background by taking three upper-division courses in areas outside of their major discipline.
-All other transfer students must complete the Warren College general-education requirements.
+Transfer students who have completed their lower-division, general-education requirements and/or a transfer agreement at their previous institution take three upper-division courses in areas outside of their major discipline to complete their Warren College general-education requirements and broaden their academic background.
+All other transfer students must complete the Warren College standard general-education requirements.

 - Fulfill the general-education requirements described above.

 - Satisfy the Diversity, Equity, and Inclusion Requirement: knowledge of diversity, equity, and inclusion is required of all candidates for a bachelor’s degree who begin their studies at UC San Diego in lower-division standing in fall 2011 or thereafter, or in upper-division standing in fall 2013 or thereafter.
 See University-wide Graduation Requirements.

 - Complete a major chosen from those regularly offered at UC San Diego or, with prior approval, a Warren College Individualized Study major.

 - Attain a minimum cumulative GPA of 2.0.
 Major GPA requirements may differ by department.

 - Satisfy the senior residency requirement that thirty-five of the last forty-five units passed must be taken as a student in the college.

 - Pass a minimum of 180 units for the BA/BS degree, 60 units of which must be taken at the upper-division level.